 Recognizing the need for additional design work in order to seek major grant funds, FoGG launched a crowdfunding campaign in September 2013 on Indiegogo to assist with the associated costs.
 At the end of the five week campaign, the community helped FoGG meet and exceed the goal to raise $100,000.
 Those funds were used to contract with with David Evans & Associates, GreenWorks and the International Mountain Bicycling Association (IMBA) for additional design work on the proposed new park.

-In July 2014, the Metro Council awarded FoGG a $1 million Nature in Neighborhood capital grant.
+In July 2014, the Metro Council awarded FoGG a $1 million Nature in Neighborhood capital grant, with the stipulation that another $2 match be raised over the next three years.
 Then in October, the same year, Portland Parks & Recreation closed on the purchase of the property from the Oregon Department of Transportation.
 Both achievements were significant milestones toward the development of the park.

 With the campaign to raise the $2 million match for the Metro NIN grant wrapping up, in the fall of 2016, FoGG worked with Oregon Solutions on a second crowdfund campaign.
 This campaign raised approximately $100,000 for development of the park.